bertofurth/Seagate-Central-Debian/README.md

     sc@SC-debian:~$ su -
     Password: SCdebian2022
     root@SC-debian:/home/sc#

-In most cases the unit should come back up with the same DHCP assigned IP address it had while running Seagate Central native firmware.
-If this is the case and you've managed to establish an ssh connection then at this point you can skip forward to the next section.

-If, however, your Seagate Central was configured with a static IP address then the unit will be likely to have acquired a different DHCP assigned IP address from the one it used to have.

-For this reason you will have to determine the IP address of the new system before connecting to it and there isn't a straight forward way to do this.
-The easiest way is to use a "network scanner" or "ip scanner" style tool or app such as "Advanced IP scanner" or "Angry IP scanner" on a computer connected to the same network as the Seagate Central to find it's IP address.

-If you have a Linux system then another alternative is to use the "nmap" utility to search for hosts on the local network that are offering an ssh service on port 22.

-In the following example the local network segment has address 192.168.1.X so we use the following form of nmap command.

-    nmap -p 22 192.168.1.0/24

-This command will report the IP and MAC addresses of all devices on the local network segment with an ssh service available.
-You must use your own local IP subnet in the command.

-Scroll through the results.
-One of the listed hosts should look similar to the following and will indicate the IP address of the Seagate Central

-    Nmap scan report for 192.168.1.58
-    Host is up (0.00014s latency).

-    PORT   STATE SERVICE
-    22/tcp open  ssh
-    MAC Address: 00:10:75:XX:XX:XX (Segate Technology)

-From this output we can determine the IP address of the unit.
-In the example above it is 192.168.1.58.

-In some rare cases, the unit's ethernet interface may not work after rebooting.
-Try power cycling the unit, waiting for the status LED to turn green again and then try to connect to the unit again.

-If the unit becomes completely unreachable then go to the section at the end of this document titled "Revert to original firmware".

 ### Customize the system
 #### Change the root and "sc" user passwords
 The first, and most important order of business is to change the default